 - Teaching our kids to be grateful is one of the most important lessons we can share with children.
 Invite children to count their blessings with a Thankfulness Jar activity.

-- Putting prayers and messages of thanks into a gratitude jar is a simple way to help our kids become more grateful.
-All you need to do is encourage children to write what they are grateful for onto strips of paper and put them into the Thankful Jar.
+- Writing prayers and messages of thanks on paper strips and placing them in a gratitude jar is a simple way to help our kids become more grateful.

 - Place the gratitude jar on a table or shelf and encourage everyone in the home or classroom to fill it with everything they are grateful for.

-- Thankful trees are fun to make the month of November (or October in Canada) for Thanksgiving but can be used as a fun gratitude craft and activity all year.
+- Thankful trees are a fun activity to make during October in Canada and November in the United States, for Thanksgiving.
+However, many of them can also be used as a fun kids’ gratitude craft activity all year.

 - Use a paint pen